hernantz/blog/content/socialism-works-but-doesnt-scale.md

 spending, is a fiasco.

-The dynamism and eficiency that capitalism achieves, in coordinating efforts of a society between people that don't know each other to produce better goods and cheaper services has no sutable oponent.
+The dynamism and eficiency that capitalism achieves, in coordinating efforts of a society between people that don't know each other, to produce better goods and cheaper services has no sutable oponent.

 Free markets, tolerance, divergence, innovation, competition and freedom to experiment are indispensable at this scale.
 Now ideas of limiting authority,